stevavoliajvar/stop_cloudflare/instructions.md

 - Anti-TOR
   - Just use "_Is it blocking Tor?_" API.

-Your contribution will be pushed to Codeberg(or PSS' you) automatically within a week.
+Your contribution will be pushed to Codeberg automatically within a week.

 </details>